EgosOwn/onionr/docs/http-api.md

 * /getblockheader/hash
     - Methods: GET
     - Returns the header (metadata section) of a block.
+* /hitcount
+    - Methods: GET
+    - Return the amount of requests the public api server has received this session
 * /lastconnect
     - Methods: GET
     - Returns the epoch timestamp of when the last incoming connection to the public API server was logged